androidx/media/libraries/decoder_dav1d/README.md

 modules locally.
 Instructions for doing this can be found in the [top level README][].

-In addition, it's necessary to fetch `cpu_features` library and manually build the `dav1d` library, so that gradle can bundle the `dav1d` binaries in the APK:
+In addition, it's necessary to fetch `cpu_features` library and `dav1d` with its dependencies as follows:

 *   Set the following environment variables: